How to use Adobe firefly

 🖼️ Text to Image

-Generate photorealistic images and artwork from text descriptions.
-Produces 4 variations per generation.
+Generates photorealistic images and artwork from a text description, producing 4 variations per generation.
 Supports multiple styles, aspect ratios, and lighting presets.
 Available on web and inside Photoshop.

 Most Powerful